 This is a pinnacle moment.
 It’s a moment that is unpredictable when for years one approach works but then suddenly one day, it’s all wrong.
 What changes in a brain (and a heart) that can for years compartmentalize and deal with the tragedy they see on the job in healthy ways but then there’s that one call that makes everything different?

 This pinnacle moment could go in any direction with no rationale.
 No matter if you find the grace and wisdom to share the right words (or no words) and the right touch, glance or embrace, or if you totally flub it up, it’s a milestone moment you will reference in your relationship history.
 Remember that call with the infant when you were just made captain?
 You’ll reflect on it with both hope that you can get through another and also as a stark reminder of how bad things can get as you approach another potentially rough moment with the scars of this pinnacle moment reminding you what may lie ahead.
 Let’s go into this with the reminder that you were made for this moment.
-24-7 COMMITMENT to your marriage will get you through this.
+Your Honor and Commitment to your marriage will get you through this.

 What Really Happens In the Brain of a First Responder